NCAR/aircraft_nc_utils/nc2asc_python/README.md

 #### Fill Value Options
-Fill value options include `-32767`, `Replicate`, and `Blank` values.
+Fill value options include `-32767`, `Blank`, and `Replicate` values.
 The format of these selections should match the following when using a batch file:

 `fv=-32767`